codacy/codacy-clang-tidy/docs/description/bugprone-forward-declaration-namespace.md

 .. code-block:: c++

 namespace na { struct A; } namespace nb { struct A {}; } nb::A a; //
-warning : no definition found for ‘A’, but a definition with the same name // ‘A’ found in another namespace ‘nb::’
+warning : no definition found for 'A', but a definition with the same name // 'A' found in another namespace 'nb::'

-This check can only generate warnings, but it can’t suggest a fix at this point.
+This check can only generate warnings, but it can't suggest a fix at this point.